athack-ctf/chall2025-sokoban/README.md

-# Chall - Your Challenge Title
+# Chall - Sokoban

-> A brief description of the challenge
+> A programming challenge where participants must solve Sokoban puzzle in a short time, programmatically.

 ## Type